ChrisW-priv/PersonalVault/notes/Bit Hacks.md

 `(x&1) + popcnt((x^(x>>1)))/2`

-This may require an explenation:
+This may require an explanation:

 first we count how many "state changes there are".
 So we do `x^(x>>1)`.
 After population count we get 2 the number we need, so divide by 2.
 Lastly, make sure that first island is counted.

 ## Bit scan forwards